KarinaSelingardi/KarinaSelingardi/README.md

 - 👋 Hi, I’m @KarinaSelingardi
 - 👀 I’m interested in C and Java Programing Languages or Client Support job
-- 💞️ I’m looking to collaborate on self made projects in Java and C
+- 💞️ I’m looking to collaborate on self made projects in C and Pyhton

 <!---